continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 ## Troubleshooting

+### I want better completions, should I use GPT-4?

+Perhaps surprisingly, the answer is no. The models that we suggest for autocomplete are trained with a highly specific prompt format, which allows them to respond to requests for completing code (see examples of these prompts [here](https://github.com/continuedev/continue/blob/d2bc6359e8ebf647892ec953e418042dc7f8a685/core/autocomplete/templates.ts)).
+Some of the best commercial models like GPT-4 or Claude are not trained with this prompt format, which means that they won't generate useful completions.
+Luckily, a huge model is not required for great autocomplete.
+Most of the state-of-the-art autocomplete models are no more than 10b parameters, and increasing beyond this does not significantly improve performance.

 ### I'm not seeing any completions

 Follow these steps to ensure that everything is set up correctly:

-1. Make sure you have the pre-release version of the extension installed.
-2. Make sure you have the "Enable Tab Autocomplete" setting checked (can toggle by clicking the "Continue" button in the status bar).
+1. Make sure you have the "Enable Tab Autocomplete" setting checked (can toggle by clicking the "Continue" button in the status bar).
-3. Make sure you have downloaded Ollama.
+2. Make sure you have downloaded Ollama.
-4. Run `ollama run starcoder:3b` to verify that the model is downloaded.
+3. Run `ollama run starcoder:3b` to verify that the model is downloaded.
-5. Make sure that any other completion providers are disabled (e.g. Copilot), as they may interfere.
+4. Make sure that any other completion providers are disabled (e.g. Copilot), as they may interfere.
-6. Make sure that you aren't also using another Ollama model for chat.
+5. Make sure that you aren't also using another Ollama model for chat.
 This will cause Ollama to constantly load and unload the models from memory, resulting in slow responses (or none at all) for both.
-7. Check the output of the logs to find any potential errors (cmd/ctrl+shift+p -> "Toggle Developer Tools" -> "Console" tab).
+6. Check the output of the logs to find any potential errors (cmd/ctrl+shift+p -> "Toggle Developer Tools" -> "Console" tab).
-8. If you are still having issues, please let us know in our [Discord](https://discord.gg/vapESyrFmJ) and we'll help as soon as possible.
+7. If you are still having issues, please let us know in our [Discord](https://discord.gg/vapESyrFmJ) and we'll help as soon as possible.

 ### Completions are slow